 What other tests might I have along with this test?

-Your doctor may also order tests to check for other tumor markers.
-Your doctor may also order imaging scans or other blood tests to learn about your cancer or to see whether you may have a noncancerous condition that causes a positive CA 19-9 blood test.
+Your healthcare provider may also order tests to check for other tumor markers.
+Your provider may also order imaging scans or other blood tests to learn about your cancer.
+These other tests can tell whether you may have a condition other than cancer that causes a positive CA 19-9 blood test.